GenecroMarX/BedrockSupernaturalsPlus/README.md

 # Bedrock Supernaturals+
-The Bedrock Supernaturals+ add-on pack is an open-source repository where developers can insert their self-made fantasy/sci-fi-styled mobs.
+The Bedrock Supernaturals+ add-on pack is an open-source repository where add-on developers can collaborate and mash in their self-made fantasy/sci-fi-styled mobs.

 ## Download Links
 Bedrock Supernaturals is still under development, download links will come soon.